Normal Crossings Singularities for Symplectic Topology: Introduction

+that overlap analytically.
+An \sf{NC divisor}~$V$ in a K\"ahler manifold~$X$ of complex dimension~$n$ is a subspace of~$X$ locally of the form

-A \sf{normal crossings divisor in Kahler geometry} is the image~$V$ of a generically injective proper Kahler immersion $\io\!:\wt{V}\!\lra\!X$ from a Kahler manifold~$\wt{V}$ of complex dimension~1 less than that of~$X$ such that all self-intersections of~$\io$ are transverse.
-A basic example, which we call a \sf{simple crossings divisor}, is provided by the union of transversely intersecting closed Kahler hypersurfaces~$V_i$ in~$X$.\\
+in holomorphic coordinates on~$X$.
+Such a divisor is the image of a generically injective proper K\"ahler immersion $\io\!:\wt{V}\!\lra\!X$ from a K\"ahler manifold~$\wt{V}$ of complex dimension $n\!-\!1$ such that all self-intersections of~$\io$ are transverse.
+A basic example, which we call a \sf{simple crossings} (or \sf{SC}) \sf{divisor}, is provided by the union of transversely intersecting closed K\"ahler hypersurfaces~$V_i$ in~$X$.
+NC~singularities are the simplest, non-trivial singularities and are also of the most direct relevance to symplectic topology.\\

+It has long been a mystery what an NC or even SC divisor in the symplectic category should~be.
+In~this paper, we introduce soft topological notions of an \sf{SC symplectic divisor} in a symplectic manifold and of an \sf{SC symplectic variety} and show that they are compatible, in a suitable sense, with associated rigid geometric notions.
+As all of our arguments are essentially local, they readily apply to the arbitrary NC case as well.
+However, the latter involves a more elaborate setup, with the normal bundle of an immersion replacing the normal bundle of a submanifold.
+For this reason, we defer the arbitrary NC case to~\cite{SympNC} in order to highlight the ideas involved.\\